-Annual Sales = $150,000 Avg Inventory Cost = $65,000
+- Avg Inventory Cost = $65,000

 $150,000 / $65,000 X 49% = $1.13

 For example, XYZ would check GMROI for boots and shoes and accessories individually to ensure she is getting the most return on her investment.
-In my stores, I found that calculating GMROI by category was powerful because overall my numbers looked good, but if I dug deeper, I could find products that were a "drain" on my investment.
-And then I could take action to resolve it.
+Calculating GMROI by category is powerful because overall numbers may initially seem good.
+However, the closer examination could show products that are a "drain" on investment.
+If this is the case, the retailer can take action to resolve the problem.